-Alfred Hitchcock holds a very dear and special place in my heart, and I use the occasion of my birthday to express my thoughts about the Greatest of the Great Directors (at least in my view).
+Alfred Hitchcock holds a very dear and special place in my heart, and I use the occasion of my birthday to express my thoughts about this Great Director.

 Bang!
 You're Dead is a thriller in the good, traditional sense of the word.
 It's a remarkably simple and straightforward story: a little boy in a cowboy outfit unwittingly has a real gun, fully loaded, with him.
 There is a frantic search for the boy, who comes dangerously close to firing it at people.

-Take one of his best films (of which there are many): Rear Window.
+Take one of his best films: Rear Window.
 The whole film could be seen as a commentary of film viewing.
 We go beyond being mere spectators and become full participants in the goings-on because we become wrapped in the story, one that we can relate to.
 When the beauty faces danger, we are just as powerless as the hero, and we soon become just as terrified for her as he is.

-Hitchcock could, more than any other director, I think, manipulate the audience.
+I think Hitchcock could, more than any other director, manipulate the audience expertly.
 He loved playing with our emotions and what we expect from the stories.
 There are just so many examples.

-Psycho: we expect it to go in a certain direction, and when we get a twist (a truly shocking one for someone who has never seen it before) we're not only thrown for a loop but get something that is supposedly quite violent but if looked at carefully we see there wasn't all that much there.
+Psycho: we expect it to go in a certain direction, and when we get a certain twist we're not only thrown for a loop but get something that is supposedly quite violent but if looked at carefully we see there wasn't all that much there.

 Vertigo: I wrote that there was a strange sense of necrophilia in the film, and while I don't mean literally the idea that the dead can be brought back to life in some way, that we can hold on to a love that cannot die, is one many can relate to.
-Curious that in both Vertigo and Rebecca (the only Hitchcock film to win Best Picture), we have an obsession with a dead woman, beautiful, but dangerous.
+Curious that in both Vertigo and Rebecca, we have an obsession with a dead woman, beautiful, but dangerous.

-Again and again, I find that for all the Master of Suspense title that is applied to him (rightly so in my view), there is also another running theme in Hitchcock films: the dangers of love.
-You see it in Vertigo, you see it in Rebecca, and even in Notorious (one of my personal favorites).
+Again and again, I find that for all the Master of Suspense title that is applied to him, there is also another running theme in Hitchcock films: the dangers of love.
+You see it in Vertigo, you see it in Rebecca, and even in Notorious, one of my personal favorites.
 Here, the danger comes from both love granted and love denied.

 Alfred Hitchcock knows how to get at us, knows how to scare us.
 Note what I think is his final Great Film: The Birds.
 Here, it's the ultimate of another of his themes: the total loss of control.
 We don't know why the birds have gone mad, why nature has declared war on us.
 We only know that we are totally at its mercy.
 It's how we interact with people, the end might say, that there might yet be hope.

-His films post-The Birds I think are not all that good: from Marnie right to Family Plot don't measure up to his earlier work.
-Part of it may be that he was trying to be 'modern' (the dumping of longtime composer Bernard Herrmann didn't help): for example, he was trying to be more graphic in the depiction of murder, particularly in Frenzy, and the depiction (I'd say, brutalization) of women such as in Marnie.
-I may be harsh in my assessment, and those last few films are worth going over, to see if I've missed anything.
+I thought that his post-The Birds films weren't good, but I've had a mild reevaluation.
+While I think they are not as good, I found Family Plot a nice romp.
+However, the latter films aren't as well-remembered.
+Part of it may be that he was trying to be 'modern' with the dumping of longtime composer Bernard Herrmann not helping: for example, he was trying to be more graphic in the depiction of murder, particularly in Frenzy, and the depiction (I'd say, brutalization) of women such as in Marnie.

 Still, my love and passion for Alfred Hitchcock is unabated and true.
 Even the films that truly were bad in my view (Suspicion, Mr. & Mrs. Smith) I count as noble failures.
 Of all the directors, it is Alfred Hitchcock that I turn to for inspiration.